Home

 When handling ceramics do the following to keep them safe.
 Always be aware that some Chinese porcelain items are very thin or fragile, and that repairs may be present that are invisible to the bare eye.
 Fragile items can break due to careless handling or improper weight application when they are held or carried.

-Don't grasp the smaller vases or pots with an outward bent collar from above at the collar's rim.
+Don't grasp the smaller vases or pots from above at an outward bent collar or rim.
 The neck and collar of fragile items are not suitable for holding.
 Their fragile nature is often the cause that they have been restored.

 Large Vases and Jars